-• geophysical or geotechnical surveys authorised by a petroleum or greenhouse gas title including controlled source electromagnetic surveys (CSEM)
+geophysical or geotechnical surveys authorised by a petroleum title including controlled source electromagnetic surveys (CSEM).

-Biological or metocean surveys are not included in this item, as they do not require authorisation by a petroleum or greenhouse gas title.
+Biological or metocean surveys are not included in this item, as they do not require authorisation by a petroleum title.

-14 Any other petroleum-related operations or works carried out under an instrument, authority or consent granted or issued under the OPGGSA
+Any other activity carried out under an instrument, authority or consent granted or issued under the OPGGSA

-- care and maintenance activities for operating facilities or pipelines, where petroleum products have been removed. - Wet parking or temporary placement of infrastructure associated with a facility mentioned in item 1, 2, 3 or 4 and includes infrastructure that does not (or no longer) contains petroleum products and has permanently ceased production. - decommissioning, dismantling, removing or arrangement other than complete removal of well heads, manifolds, flowlines and other subsea infrastructure, where the infrastructure does not (or no longer) contains petroleum products and is not on the same title as an operating facility mentioned in item 1, 2 or an operating licenced pipeline. - Exploration and appraisal wellheads and trees that have not been plugged and abandoned or an arrangement other than complete removal. - Construction and installation of flowlines, wells, wellheads, manifolds, buoys and/or other subsea equipment which is not on the same title as a facility mentioned in item 1 and 2. - Removing flowlines, wells, wellheads, manifolds, buoys and other subsea equipment which is not undertaken in conjunction with decommissioning, dismantling and removing of facility mentioned in item 1 or 2 on the same title area.

-- operation of production wells, well heads, manifolds, flowlines and other subsea infrastructure on a production title, which are connected to a licensed pipeline that intersects the production title area. - Well intervention or workovers that occur from a well workover unit on a facility mentioned in item 1.
+- inspection, maintenance, monitoring and repair activities on the title and/or infrastructure where petroleum products GHG substances have been removed - wet parking or temporary placement of infrastructure associated with a facility mentioned in item 1, 2, 3 or 4 and includes infrastructure that does not (or no longer) contains petroleum products or GHG substances and has permanently ceased production - decommissioning, dismantling, removing or arrangement other than complete removal of well heads, manifolds, flowlines and other subsea infrastructure, where the infrastructure does not (or no longer) contains petroleum products or GHG substances and is not on the same title as an operating facility mentioned in item 1, 2 or an operating licenced pipeline - the ongoing presence of exploration and appraisal wells that have not been plugged and abandoned. - the ongoing presence of exploration and appraisal wellheads and associated infrastructure that were not removed at the time the well was plugged and abandoned or an arrangement other than complete removal - construction and installation of flowlines, wells, wellheads, manifolds, buoys and/or other subsea equipment which is not on the same title as a facility mentioned in item 1 and 2. - removing flowlines, wells, wellheads, manifolds, buoys and other subsea equipment, which is undertaken in conjunction with the operations of a facility mentioned in item 1, 2 or 3 on the same title area - operation of wells, well heads, manifolds, flowlines and other subsea infrastructure on a title, which are connected to a licensed pipeline that intersects the title area - well intervention or workovers that occur from a well workover unit on a facility mentioned in item 1.